 There are many statistical techniques you can use when analyzing survey data.
 It will be necessary to familiarize yourself with statistical terminology and terms such as Independent and dependent variables, linear and multiple regression, etc. This will be further explained in a separate post that we plan for the future.

 5. Review Open Text Responses to Learn More

 Open text responses will give you more insight as to why certain subgroups answered a certain way.
 When drawing conclusions, make sure to keep track of similar answers within each subgroup.
 This will help you back up your claims and gain more in-depth insight into each question and answer.

 Causation is when one factor causes a direct change in another factor, while correlation is when two variables are different and move at the same time.
-It’s important to note that just because two variables move at the same time, it doesn’t mean they correlate with each other.
+It’s important to note that just because two variables move at the same time, this doesn’t mean they correlate with each other.

-For example, in the winter, heaters, blankets and warm beverages increase in sales.
+For example, in the winter heaters, blankets, and warm beverages increase in sales.
 Since winter products are variable dependent on the season, they correlate with each other.
 This example is not causation because winter products do not cause winter.

 Create Your Own Survey

-Sign up for a SurveyPlanet account to gain access to dozens of pre-made questions, beautiful survey themes and unlimited surveys and responses.
-Upgrade to a Pro account to get your hands on survey result export tools, question branching and lots of other unique tools to enhance your survey creation and analysis experience.
+Sign up for a SurveyPlanet account to gain access to dozens of pre-made questions, beautiful survey themes, and unlimited surveys and responses.
+Upgrade to a SurveyPlanet Pro account to get your hands on survey-result export tools, question branching, and many other unique tools to enhance your survey creation and analysis experience.